aerial view photography of mountains

 Abstract

-As the world’s largest greenhouse gas emitter, China would make important contributions to the achievement of the Paris goals if it made economy-wide, strong policy interventions to combat climate change.
-Despite a growing number of studies on China’s climate governance, the overall landscape of China’s climate policy and its key characteristics remain underexamined.
 To address this knowledge gap, we developed a dataset of 358 climate-related policies adopted by China’s central government in 2016–2022 and assessed key policy mix characteristics including policy density, balance and intensity.
 Our findings reveal that higher policy density does not equate to stronger action.
 Significant variation also exists in alignment with China’s Nationally Determined Contributions, especially in high-emitting sectors.
 Moreover, despite a relatively balanced mix of regulatory, economic, and informational instruments, this balance does not guarantee intensity.
 Our study shows challenges in China’s policy coherence and calls for stronger mechanisms to integrate national goals into sectoral policies.

 SGAIN Policy Briefs and Reports

 We will soon launch our SGAIN policy brief and report series.
 All publications in this series will be open access and shared on our website.
-Please stay tuned!

-Non-academic Publications
+Non-Academic Publications

 In this Conversation article, Dr Yixian Sun argues that China is poised to lead global climate governance when the US adopts an anti-climate position under Trump 2.0, and identifies key areas where China must strengthen its climate action both domestically and internationally.